A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: acknowledgements

 \section{acknowledgements}

-We thank Dave Stevenson and Morris Podolak for useful comments and discussions.
-We also thank Edwin Kite, Leslie Rogers and Tim Lichtenberg for discussion during the Exoplanet-3 virtual meeting.
-RS is partially supported by an ISF grant.
+We thank the referee for useful comments.
+We thank Dave Stevenson and Morris Podolak for helpful discussions.
+We also thank Edwin Kite, Leslie Rogers, and Tim Lichtenberg for discussion during the Exoplanet-3 virtual meeting.
+AV acknowledges support by ISF grants 770/21 and 773/21.
+RS acknowledges the supported of an ISF grant.